Washington residents threatened after naming open businesses, as protesters gather at Capitol to assail coronavirus closures

 Gathering in defiance of the stay-at-home order and against the guidance of state and federal public health officials, Saturday’s rally drew roughly 1,500 people, according to the Washington State Patrol.
 That was fewer than the more than 2,000 who attended a similar protest last month.

+The demonstration came as Washington state health officials had reported a total of 16,388 confirmed cases of COVID-19, including 905 fatalities as of Friday.
+Nationwide, more than 77,000 people have died of the virus, according to figures Saturday by the U.S. Centers for Disease Control and Prevention.

-Rep. Matt Shea, a Spokane Valley lawmaker who was suspended last year from the GOP House caucus after a House-commissioned investigation found he planned and participated in domestic terrorism, led the crowd Saturday in a chant of “Freedom is the cure.”
+At the rally, Rep. Matt Shea, a Spokane Valley lawmaker who was suspended last year from the GOP House caucus after a House-commissioned investigation found he planned and participated in domestic terrorism, led the crowd Saturday in a chant of “Freedom is the cure.”

 Rep. Jim Walsh, R-Aberdeen, called for resistance to a state plan to trace contacts that an infected person has had to limit potential flare-ups of COVID-19.
 Walsh said the approach was “one more slip down that slippery slope of servitude.”